 Screen_Shot_2021-11-02_at_11.42.49_AM.png

-You can control who has the ability to see the Pulse dashboard in 15Five: either account admins only, or everyone in your organization, following 15Five permissions (meaning that a person can only see Pulse data for those whose Check-ins they can view).
-Continue reading for steps on how to manage this visibility.
+You can control who can see the Pulse dashboard in 15Five: either account admins only, or everyone in your organization following 15Five permissions (meaning that a person can only see Pulse data for those whose Check-ins they can view).
+Please refer to our "Manage settings for Pulse" article for details.

 Was this article helpful?